 Configuration parameter operations from the config.js on file

-Filter by Location.
-This filter only applies for Service Provider.
-If the entity has defined its location and maximum range within requests should be accepted, the filter calculates distance between SR and SP.
+Filter by Location: This filter only applies to the Service Provider.
+If the entity has defined its location and maximum range within requests that should be accepted, the filter calculates the distance between SR and SP.
 This distance is then compared with the maximum range value defined in the configuration script.
 Only requests from Service Requester located within this range are allowed to pass through.